malva-ot/nomo/nomo-id-structures.md

 Two maps are the same if and only if:

- - The glyph sets of the two maps are the same or are compatible
  - The two maps have the same count of key-value pairs
  - All references contained in either map can be fully expanded
  - For each key *k* in one map, the same key exists in the other map, and the fully expanded value associated with *k* in the first map is the same as the fully expanded value associated with *k* in the other map, according to the rules described in this specification.

+As noted above, two empty maps are always evaluated to be the same.

+Per other elements of this specification, any map containing an invalid reference is non-comparable, even to itself.
+Applying the `same` operand to any two map which contain an invalid reference will always return false.
+Implementations and evaluation contexts that allow comparing a single map instance to itself must return `false` for a map containing an invalid reference: A map containing an invalid reference is not even the same as itself.

-### 7.4 Subset relations
+### 7.4 Set relations

-According to the definitions above, any given pair of maps can also be evaluated to determine if there is a strict subset or superset relation between the two maps.
-Although well-defined, such relations have no particular meaning or significance within Nomo.
+According to the definitions above, any given pair of maps can also be evaluated to determine any number of set relations between the two maps based on their constituent key-value pairs.
+Although mathematically well-defined, such relations have no particular meaning or significance within Nomo.

 ## 8. Null

 A **null** value is the absence of any value.
-Although the null value does not contain any glyphs, it is still defined in reference to an associated glyph set.
+All values, including null values, must be associated with a defined glyph set, but because null values contain no glyphs the choice of glyph set is irrelevant for comparison.

 ### 8.1 Comparison

-Two null values are the same if and only if the glyph sets of the values are the same or compatible.
+Any two null values are always evaluated to be the same.

-As noted above, a null value is not the same as an empty string, map, or tuple value, even if the respective glyph sets are the same or compatible.
+As noted above, a null value is not the same as an empty string, empty map, or empty tuple, even if the respective glyph sets are the same or compatible.

 ## 9. Reference